 ☕ Breakfast, 🥘 Lunch

-After breakfast at the hotel, check out and continue en-route to Ubon Ratchathani with a stop at Sikhoraphum Sanctuary to see a Khmer temple and the only Apsara sculptures found in Thailand – the same as those found at Angkor Wat.
-Lunch at a local restaurant on the way.
+After breakfast at the hotel, check out and continue en route to Ubon Ratchathani, with a stop at Sikhoraphum Sanctuary to see a Khmer temple featuring the only Apsara sculptures found in Thailand—similar to those at Angkor Wat.
+Enjoy lunch at a local restaurant along the way.

-The drive continues to Ubon Ratchathani providing the opportunity to visit the local temples in town, including Wat Thung Sri Muang, built in a very unusual mixture of Thai, Lao and Burmese styles.
-Later this afternoon, the tour ventures to the easternmost town of the Siamese border – Khong Jiam district located on the Mekong and the Mun Rivers.
+The journey continues to Ubon Ratchathani, with an opportunity to visit local temples in town, including Wat Thung Sri Muang, built in a unique blend of Thai, Lao, and Burmese styles.
+Later this afternoon, the tour proceeds to Khong Jiam District, the easternmost town on the Siamese border, located at the confluence of the Mekong and Mun Rivers.

 Inclusions: